Full Guide to Basic Options Strategies

 This strategy is generally cheaper to implement than a straddle because the options are out of the money.
 This means the premium paid for each option is lower.

-It is used when a trader expects substantial volatility but believes the stock price will move significantly enough to cover the lower combined cost of the two options.
+In this options trading strategy, the trader profits if the underlying stock price moves beyond the strike prices of either the call or the put option.
+It is used when a trader expects substantial volatility but believes the stock price will move enough to cover the lower combined cost of the two options.

 Like the straddle, the strangle is often employed before events that are expected to cause large price swings.
 The main difference is that the strangle requires a larger price movement to achieve profitability due to the out-of-the-money strike prices.